tinacms/tina.io/content/docs/getting-started/backends.md

 //...
 ```

-Notice how we removed `initialValues` in lieu of `loadInitialValues`, which fetches data asynchronously on form creation.
+Notice how we removed `initialValues` in favor of `loadInitialValues`, which fetches data asynchronously on form creation.

 You can use `initialValues` when your data has already been fetched or defined.
 For example frameworks like Next.js will load the data for you and pass it to the page component as props.